sudexp/mobile-project/README.md

 ![alt text](screenshots/ios_login_errors.png "Invalid data in LoginScreen iOS")

 Data validation is performed using JavaScript object schema validator and object parser [Yup](https://github.com/jquense/yup):
-- for "Email" field the valid value is x@x.x
+- for "Email" field the valid value is "x@x.x"
 - for "Password" field the valid value is any characters that must be at least 5.

 If user enters valid but incorrect data (an unregistered value pair in the database), he will receive an alert window with the corresponding message: